 Uninsured or underinsured motorist insurance coverage is a requirement in 19 states, but in many other states this is standard on most policies.

 The other major area of auto insurance to consider is coverage for your own vehicle.
-There are two types of cover:
+There are two types of coverage, comprehensive and collision.
+The difference between comprehensive and collision works out like this:

 Collision insurance covers damage to the vehicle when it is in a collision with an object or another car.